Multnomah CourtCareDONATE to CourtCare

 While the program receives some public funding, it depends primarily on the financial support of the legal community, which contributes through the Multnomah Bar Foundation.
 The Foundation is tax exempt under section 501(c)(3), and contributions are tax deductible.

-In 2012 the MBA raised over $100,000 to support the CourtCare program.
-The campaign chair for 2013 is Amy Angel of Barran Liebman.
+The campaign chair for 2014 is Amy Angel of Barran Liebman.